neulab/pr-arena/README.md

 ## Using the GitHub Actions Workflow

-This repository includes a GitHub Actions workflow that can automatically attempt to generate a pair of pull requests for individual issues labeled with 'fix-me'.
+This repository includes a GitHub Actions workflow that can automatically attempt to generate a pair of pull requests for individual issues labeled with 'pr-arena'.
 Follow the steps to use this workflow in your own repository:

 1. Prepare a github personal access token.
 You can:
     1. [Contact us](mailto:contact@all-hands.dev) and we will set up a token for the [openhands-agent](https://github.com/openhands-agent) account (if you want to make it clear which commits came from the agent.